thosgood/this-weeks-finds/markdown/201-250/week202.md

 ------------------------------------------------------------------------

-**Addenda:** Long after this issue was written, we had a discussion on the *n*-Category Café about the "seven trees in one" problem.
+**Addenda:** Long after this issue was written, we had a discussion on the $n$-Category Café about the "seven trees in one" problem.
 Let B be the set of binary planar trees - the set I was calling T(1) above.
 Starting from the isomorphism